MicrosoftDocs/entra-docs/docs/identity/authentication/howto-mfaserver-deploy-userportal.md

 ms.service: entra-id
 ms.subservice: authentication
 ms.topic: how-to
-ms.date: 01/29/2023
+ms.date: 11/27/2024

 ms.author: justinha
 author: justinha
 manager: amycolannino
 ms.reviewer: jpettere
 ---
-# User portal for the Azure Multi-Factor Authentication Server
+# User portal for the Microsoft Entra multifactor authentication Server

 The user portal is an IIS web site that allows users to enroll in Microsoft Entra multifactor authentication and maintain their accounts.
 A user may change their phone number, change their PIN, or choose to bypass two-step verification during their next sign-on.